TD142/thomas-daley-capstone-client/README.md

 ## Audio Visualiser

 Each animation has a default background animation.
 Once the music is started you will see an animation reacting to the frequencies of the audio.

+## Additional Notes

+Sound will only work on ios if not on silent mode.
+This is due to ios configuration when playing web audio sounds.